grtjn/ml-snippeting/README.md

   </transform-results>
 ```

 Note: `perferred-elements` will effectively be ignored.
+You can omit that.

+Note also: Flattening the document would cause range- and value-queries, to no longer match and giving no highlights.
+To counteract this snippeting adds a word-query for all values.
+That might highlight too much, but better than nothing.